-Does SEC Certification Affect the Information Content of Credit Ratings?
+Does Regulatory Certification Affect the Information Content of Credit Ratings?

 American University - Department of Finance and Real Estate